Derplicity/school-works/README.md

 - `syntax-analyzer`: Uses the lexeme units generated from the lexical analyzer to determine whether a given file has valid syntax according to the defined grammar.

+- `guessing-game.pl`: An [Expert System](https://en.wikipedia.org/wiki/Expert_system) which guesses a users favorite video game.

+- `pub-sub.go`: Creates _Publishers_ which send out topic messages and creates _Subscribers_ which listen for messages sent by the _Publishers_ they are subscribed to.

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)